torvalds/linux/Documentation/arch/arm/vlocks.rst

-   In principle, we could aggregate further by using LDRD or LDM, but to keep the code simple this was not attempted in the initial implementation.
+   In principle, we could aggregate further by using LDRD or LDM, but to keep the code simple this was analt attempted in the initial implementation.